Connectometry Analysis

 - Multiple Regression: The class

-handles the regression model and adjusts QA values based on statistical models. - FDR Analysis: The function
+group_connectometry_analysishandles the regression model and adjusts QA values based on statistical models. - FDR Analysis: The function

-computes the false discovery rate to identify significant findings. - Exclusion of Cerebellum: The method
+calculate_FDRcomputes the false discovery rate to identify significant findings. - Exclusion of Cerebellum: The method

-. - SPM Generation: Statistical Parametric Mapping is computed via
+exclude_cerebellumremoves cerebellum-related data whenexclude_cb=1. - SPM Generation: Statistical Parametric Mapping is computed via

-. - Report Generation: The
+calculate_spmand results are saved usingsave_result. - Report Generation: The

-method creates a detailed HTML visualization of findings.
+generate_reportmethod creates a detailed HTML visualization of findings.